This chapter provides an overview of Oracle Database.

 A database is divided into logical storage units called tablespaces.
-A tablespace is the logical container for a segment.
+A tablespace is the logical container for segments.
 Each tablespace consists of at least one data file.

-An Oracle database uses memory structures and processes to manage and access the database.
+An Oracle database uses memory structures and processes to manage and access the CDB.
 All memory structures exist in the main memory of the computers that constitute the RDBMS.

-When applications connect to an Oracle database, they connect to a database instance.
+When applications connect to a CDB or PDB, they connect to a database instance.
 The instance services applications by allocating other memory areas in addition to the SGA, and starting other processes in addition to background processes.

 A process is a mechanism in an operating system that can run a series of steps.
 Some operating systems use the terms job, task, or thread.